BUCK-LCO-NCI/DivProt/README.md

 $bash psi_matrix_aa.sh Koonin_81.fasta psi_aa_out
 ```

 Note 1: You must activate an interactive session on Biowulf.
-R sessions are not allowed on the login mode, and thus the Rscript will not run.
+R sessions ($module load R) are not allowed on the login mode, and thus the Rscript will not run.

-Note 2: the R script currently outs three matrices, the output of your iterative psi-blast alignemnts by evalue, persent identity, and bitscore.
-However, the figures produced by the script are fed only by the bitscore matrix, as we believe this one to be the most informative of the three pis-blast outputs.
-You can certainly change this though by going into the R script (R_script_aa) and replacing any instances of "bitscore_matrix" below line 70 with "evalue_matrix" or "pident_matrix".
+Note 2: the R script currently outs three matrices, the output of your iterative psi-blast alignemnts by evalue, percent identity, and bitscore.
+However, the figures produced by the script are fed only by the bitscore matrix, as we believe this one to be the most informative of the three psi-blast outputs.
+You can certainly change this though by going into the R script (R_script_aa.R) and replacing any instances of "bitscore_matrix" below line 70 with "evalue_matrix" or "pident_matrix".
 Figures will then be created with that data.

 ## For running on predicted secondary structure:

 ### Step 0.

-[UPDATE: Porter5 is now Dockerized - instructions below will not be necessary - will likely remove soon]
+[UPDATE: Porter5 is now Dockerized - instructions below will not be necessary, but may be faster.
+We will be testing]

 You'll need to set up Porter5 with a single sequence before you can run all in your fasta file.
 Porter5 requests the paths to its dependencies.
 I do this by pulling the first sequence in my fasta file, creating a new .fa with that, and submitting that to Porter.
 This lets me input my paths and set everything up.
 You only need to do this once.